 Out-of-State Job Search

 Do you know where you want to land a job, but not know how to attract an out-of-town employer’s eye?
 The following tips will help you develop an out-of-town job search strategy.
-In addition, any counselor in Career Services can help you develop an individualized plan for the market in which you’re interested.
+In addition, any counselor in Career Development can help you develop an individualized plan for the market in which you’re interested.

 The Employer’s Perspective